abhijit-c/LatinTranslations/Georgics/src/book1.md

 | *(ferte simul Faunique pedem Dryadesque puellae) -*
 | *munera vestra cano.*

+- *clarissima* is the superlative of *clarus*.
+- *labentem* from *labor, labi, lapsus sum* is the present participle, meaning to gliding.
+- Note *labentem* fits with *annum* despite it not being insidie the *quae*.
+- The book says *caelo* is a local ablative, no idea what that is.
+Local is just a short distance away from locative, perhaps it's locative ablative?
+- *Liber* is a name for *Bacchus*, so says the notes.
+- *vestro* and *munere* go together inside *si*.
+- *mutavit* from *muto, mutare* is 3rd singular perfect active indicative, meaning to move.
+Note that verbs of exchanging like *muto* take the thing taken or the thing given in the ablative of price (A\&G 417b), i.e. *pingui arista* here.
+- *miscuit* from *misceo, miscere, miscui, mixtus* is 3rd singular perfect active indicative, meaning to mix.
+- *inventis* from *invenio, invenire, inveni, inventus* is the perfect passive participle, meaning to find.
+- *praesentia* from *praesens* in the back means present, but it notes that at this line specifically it means read-to-aid.
+- Not sure why *Fauns* is plural, isn't it just one god?
+- *ferte* from *fero, ferre, tuli, latus* is the present active imperative meaning to bring.
+- *cano* from *cano, canere, cecini, cantus* is 1st singular present active indicative, meaning to sing.

+      You all, O brightest lights of the universe, who lead the gliding year in the sky, Bacchus and kind Ceres, if by your service the earth exchanged the Chaones acorn for a rich harvest, and the Acheloian cups mixed with having been found grapes, and you all, the ready-to-aid divinities of the countryside, Fauns (Fauns and Dryad girls, simultaenously bring your feet together), -- I sing of your gifts.

 |                     *tuque o, cui prima frementem*
 | *fudit equum magno tellus percussa tridenti,*
 | *Neptune;*

+- *frementem* from *fremo, fremere, fremui, fremitus* is the present active participle, meaning to clamor for.
+Modifies *equum*.
+- *fudit* from *fundo, fundere, fudi, fusus* is 3rd singular perfect active indicative, meaning to pour.
+- *percussa* from *percutio, percutere, peprcussi, percussus* is the perfect passive participle, meaning to beat/strike.
+Note this goes with *tellus* and and is modified by *magno tridenti*.

+      O and you Nepture, for whom the earth, having been struck with a great trident, first poured a roaring horse;

 |          *et cultor nemorum, cui pinguia Ceae*
 | *ter centum nivei tondent dumeta iuvenci;*

+- *tondent* from *tondeo, tondere, totondi, tonsus* is 3rd plural present active indicative, meaning to cut.

+      and the inhabitant of the forest, for whom 300 snowy young bulls cut the rich thickets of Cea;

 | *ipse nemus linquens patrium saltusque Lycaei*